GemmaClucas/CHPE_Tracking_South_Sandwich_Islands/2_split_into_trips.md

 ### Remove points that are over land

-This also removes points within 1km of land.
-I tried buffers of 500m, 1km, and 2km and found that 1km seemed to split trips fairly well without oversplitting them.
-However, there are definitely still some instances when multiple trips are not being split.
+This function also removes points within 1km of land.
+I tried buffers of 500m, 1km, and 2km around the island and found that 1km seemed to split trips fairly well without oversplitting them.
+However, there are definitely still some instances when multiple trips are not being split properly.
+These I split by hand (details below).

 ``` r
 # first create 500m buffer around island